AndyDentFree/DDD19/README.md

 # DDD19
 Key links and material for my animation session at [DDD 2019 conference][ddd] in Perth, Western Australia.
+Video of the talk now [online][ytddd].

 If you just followed a link to this repository, see the [presentation slides as markdown](./slides.md).